tibbercom/bisnode-consumer-intelligence/readme.md

 ````

-Currently there are three methods available. `searchOne`which is demonstrated above `search` which returns a list of search results and `searchRaw` which returns the unformatted response from bisnode.
+Currently there are three methods available. `searchOne`which is demonstrated above, `search` which returns a list of search results and `searchRaw` which returns the unformatted response from bisnode.